Are you looking for the best scroll saw? Good, because in this article I review the top 3 on the UK market today.

-You can use both pin-end and pin-less blades, and you can easily replace them whenever you need.
+You can use both pin-end and pin-less blades, and you can easily replace them whenever you need them.

 With a tremendous 5-year warranty in place, rest assured that the product you buy will serve you good.

-Yet again, the table size is 16 inch and, just like the rest of the scroll saws we review in this article, it features a dust extraction outlet.
+Yet again, the table size is 16 inches and, just like the rest of the scroll saws we review in this article, it features a dust extraction outlet.

 It offers a variable speed control and you can cut up to 50mm thick wood on the faster levels.